Nov 16 4 min read

 Cloud services are more cost-effective than adding physical servers within a data centre and administrators can scale them much more easily.
 This allows the cloud to be adapted to fit the user’s needs.
 For example, if a remote workforce grows, the cloud’s flexibility means it’s simple to accommodate new members.
 This makes it quicker to transition to remote work as an organisation and reduces the amount of downtime you need to plan for.

-Cloud computer solutions increase an organisation's cybersecurity protections.
+Cloud computer solutions increase an organisation's cyber security protections.
 They ensure all data an organisation is storing on a server has safety measures in place.
 Public cloud platforms also give users access to particular security features like data encryption and specific user permissions.
 When a remote workforce uses cloud services, this ensures the security of an organisation’s data.

 Once you implement measures for your remote workforce to support their productivity and improve their performance in their roles, you need to know that the features are working.

-Productivity & Performance Management Systems
+6. Productivity Tools & Performance Management Systems

-Using a performance/productivity management system allows you to track how your team is working in a measurable and clear way.
+Using a performance/ productivity management system allows you to track how your team is working in a measurable and clear way.
 This can help push you towards achieving the goals of your organisation.

-Examples of Performance Management Systems
+Examples of Performance Management Systems:

 Using Teamwork allows users to measure how long they’re spending on tasks by timing themselves.
 Managers can then check these times and monitor users’ performances.